-NOTE: The availability of MPE products is presented separately, to take account of their being derived from data from the US DoD's DMSP satellites, the availability of which is beyond EUMETSAT's control and provided by aging instruments.
+- The availability of MPE products is presented separately, to take account of their being derived from data from the US DoD's DMSP satellites, the availability of which is beyond EUMETSAT's control and provided by aging instruments. - As of this issue of the report, the service availability measurements now correctly reflect the effect of the RSS pauses, in which no met. products are produced.
+The target has been adjusted downwards accordingly.